christophersmith262/editor_assets/README.md

 ### For Other Editors

-This module provides API functions for managing assets on a DOM document.
+This module provides API functions for managing assets on a DOM window.

 To create a new asset manager for an editor instance, you must first include the editor library: